 Our online classes are designed for students that already know the rules, vocabulary, and basic strategy of chess.
 If your student is completely new to chess then they are not eligible to participate in our online classes; and if that is the case, we encourage you to consider our Saturday Chess Kids program or one of our after-school chess clubs (if available at your student’s school).

 We are phasing out Online Chess Classes and thus the 2023-2024 class of Bishops & Rooks (our most advanced) will be our last.

 Classes begin on a rolling basis as soon as there are sufficient students.

-For Adults Only.
-Our experienced chess teachers help adults in the beginner ranges advance to play a confident game of chess.
+Online Classes for Adults Only.
+Our experienced chess teachers help adults in the novice ranges advance to play a confident game of chess.
 Classes meet online for 60 minutes once each week for four weeks.
 Lessons are live and interactive with one of our experienced and nationally certified chess coaches; we do not use videos.

 This class is especially great for parents or teachers who wish to develop a solid foundation in the basic strategy of chess and/or improve their ability to play competitively with their children or students; but it’s also open to any adult who wishes to learn how to play chess properly.
 Our goal is to put you on the path toward a lifelong love of the game.
 New classes begin on a rolling basis as soon as we have a minimum of four students registered.